The original Ducati Scrambler was introduced in 1962 for the American market. They are considered one of the most iconic motorcycles of the 1960’s.

 Although named and marketed as a Scrambler, it was actually designed more for the road than dirt – a bit like the modern Ducati Scrambler.

-Ducati advertised it as a four in one motorcycle claiming that with a few changes – tyres, handlebars and exhaust – you could transfer your scrambler styled street bike into either a road racer, a short tracker or a full blown enduro.
+Ducati advertised it as a four in one motorcycle.
+They claimed that with a few changes – tyres, handlebars and exhaust – you could transfer your scrambler styled street bike into either a road racer, a short tracker or a full blown enduro.

 For the Scrambler the narrow case engine had an improved high compression four ring piston, improved camshaft and a larger carburettor.
 It had a 4 speed gearbox and kicked out 30bhp.